TiagoL0pes/jwt-mock-testing/README.md

 ## Endpoints:

-Usage examples are below for running from the command prompt.
+Usage examples with default token provided by [jwt.io website](https://jwt.io/) are below for running from the command prompt.

 ### Add a new token item
 ````